Table of Contents

 2. International Expansion

-Zelle is continuously working on improving its features and functionality to meet the evolving needs of its users.
-This includes exploring options such as recurring payments, bill splitting, and integration with other financial services.
-These enhancements will further enhance the user experience and make Zelle an even more versatile payment platform.
+Zelle is continually developing its features to meet the needs of the users.
+Some of the future features may include features such as recurring payments, bill splitting, and integration with other financial services to enhance Zelle’s usability.

 Conclusion